dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/yaml-command-line-validator-tool.rst

 Usage
 -----------------

-The Yaml Command Line Validator Tool can be used with the following command in the :ref:`dict Dockstore CLI`,
+The Dockstore Yaml Command Line Validator Tool can be used with the following command in the :ref:`dict Dockstore CLI`,

 ::